wywd/R-2-Trans/README.md

 # R^2-Trans

-This is anonymous project website of the paper "R^2-Trans: Fine-Grained Visual Categorization with Redundancy Reduction" submitted to IJCAI 2022.
-This website includes the following materials for testing and checking our results reported in our paper:
+This is anonymous project website of the paper "R^2-Trans: Fine-Grained Visual Categorization with Redundancy Reduction" This website includes the following materials for testing and checking our results reported in our paper

 1. The trained model
 2. The test scripts
 3. More visualization of our experiments [TODO]

-**Once our paper is accepted, we will release all codes of this work.**

 ![our framework](./figs/framework.jpg)